Surrounded by Elligators: Implementing Crypto With Nothing to Compare to

 The first implementation performs the scalar multiplication in Edwards space, adds the low order point there, then converts to Montgomery.
 This is the more complicated approach, but also the fastest, thanks to the pre-computed combs used in fixed base scalar multiplication.
 The speed is especially interesting for ephemeral keys, since (i) we generate new ones all the time, and (ii) we need twice as many because the reverse map of Elligator fails half the time on average.

 The second implementation performs the scalar multiplication in Montgomery space, just like X25519 public key generation.
 Except this time, we use a point of order 8×ℓ instead of the usual base point of order ℓ.
 Properly massaging the scalar makes sure the result is equivalent to adding the low order point at the end.

 This Elligator business was more subtle than I expected.
 The lack of a reference implementation from the original authors didn't help (I nevertheless deeply thank the one that so kindly helped me).
 I also sympathise with the authors of the flawed first attempts, for I almost made the same mistakes.

 Still, it's been seven years now.
-Seven years, and Monocypher, a side project made by an amateur with no formal training, is the most credible implementation of Elligator 2 over raw Curve25519 I know of.
+Seven years, and Monocypher, a side project made by an amateur with no formal training, is the most credible implementation of Elligator 2 over raw Curve25519 I know of Edit, June 2021: Again, I didn't know about Kleshni's implementation yet.
 Likewise, My own Python scripts are the closest thing to reference implementation I know of.